cameronoltmann/tv-show-manager/README.md

 * Iterate through files - implemented
 * Collect series names and episode numbers - implemented
 * For any episodes with more than one file:- identified
-  * Prefer higher res
+  * Prefer higher res - implemented
   * Within a resolution:
-    * Prefer proper/repack
+    * Prefer proper/repack - implemented
-* Move obsolete files to junkyard
+* Move obsolete files to junkyard - implemented
 * After certain time, delete from graveyard